Uno Öhrlund

 Uno Öhrlund (born 22 May 1937) is a retired Swedish ice hockey player who won a silver medal at the 1964 Winter Olympics.
-Between 1957 and 1965 he played 85 times with the Swedish national team and scored 57 goals.
+Between 1957 and 1965 he played 85 times with the Sweden national team and scored 57 goals.
 He won a world title in 1962, finishing second in 1963 and third in 1965.

 Öhrlund never won a Swedish title, but was selected to the Swedish all-star team in 1964.
 He also played association football with Västerås and bandy with Svartådalens SK at the Swedish championships.